-While Missouri had been making progress in reducing the number of fatalities and serious injuries over the last few years, last two years saw a significant spike in severe crashes.
-The impact of the COVID-19 pandemic likely had an influence on this increase, particularly as is relates to speeding and aggressive driving.

-There have been over 100 non-motorized fatalities each year, over the last 6 years and last year alone Missouri experienced 135 fatalities.
-MoDOT has partnered with FHWA to organize Safe Transportation for Every Pedestrian (STEP) workshops to promote pedestrian safety initiatives.
+While Missouri had been making progress in reducing the number of fatalities and serious injuries over the last few years, a significant spike in severe crashes was seen from the impact of the COVID-19 pandemic.
+It appears that with the reduction in crashes for 2023 that the trend is heading in a more positive direction.
+However, there have been over 100 non-motorized fatalities each year, over the last 6 years and last year alone Missouri experienced 146 fatalities.